What Is Color Theory- A Comprehensive Guide

 • Primary Colors

-Primary colors include red, blue, and yellow and these are created through natural pigments.
-It cannot be produced by mixing up multiple colors.
-These are also recognized as the fundamental of human vision.
+Primary colors include red, blue, and yellow, and these are created through natural pigments.
+It cannot be produced by mixing multiple colors.
+These are also recognized as the fundamentals of human vision.
 Furthermore, all other colors belong to at least one of the primary colors.

 • Secondary Colors

-To get secondary colors, it needs to mix up any of the two primary colors in equal proportions.
+To get secondary colors, you need to mix up any two of the primary colors in equal proportions.
 It includes green, purple, and orange.
-In this way, the mixing of blue and yellow create green, red and blue create purple, and yellow and red create orange.
+In this way, the mixing of blue and yellow creates green, red and blue create purple, and yellow and red create orange.

 • Tertiary Colors